phalcon/cphalcon/README.md

 Compilation
 -----------

-We need to compile a shared library from C source to generate phalcon.so extension:
+Follow this instructions to generate a binrary extension for your platform:

      # git clone git://github.com/phalcon/cphalcon.git
      # cd cphalcon/target/release